We look into how to fix a slow metabolism, discuss metabolic damage and metabolic adaptation, and explore the Reverse Dieting and All In approaches.

 When to go All In vs Reverse Diet

-It really depends on the goals and the health concerns of the individual.
-A faster reverse diet or an “All In” approach may be beneficial for someone having complications with their health (ie. Infertility, amenorrhea, extreme hunger etc.) due to a low caloric intake or body fat level.
+If you’re trying to decide on how to fix a slow metabolism, it really depends on the goals and the health concerns of the individual.
+A faster reverse diet or an “All In” approach may be beneficial for someone having complications with their health (e.g. infertility, amenorrhea, extreme hunger, etc.) due to a low caloric intake or body fat level.

-I would argue that a reverse diet may not be suitable for anyone with a past or present history of disordered eating who should be focusing on regaining body trust, not on another weight-driven diet (even one that involves ADDING calories to the diet).
+I would argue that a reverse diet may not be suitable for anyone with a past or present history of disordered eating.
+These individuals should be focusing on regaining body trust, not another weight-driven diet (even one that involves ADDING calories to the diet).

 Some people may choose an “All In” approach if they are looking to balance and restore their hormones, metabolism and general health at a faster rate, while also working on their relationship with food and their body.